AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - `this.pmReply (text)` - Replies by pm
  - `this.say (room, text)` - Say something to other room
  - `this.isRanked (rank)` - True if ranked equal or above, false if not
+ - `this.botRanked (rank)` - True if the bot has this rank or above, false if not
  - `this.isExcepted` - True if the user is excepted, false if not
  - `this.roomType` - Can be 'chat', 'battle' or 'pm'
  - `this.can (permission)` - True if user has permission, false if not